webplatform/docs/apis/websocket/index.md

   reactor.listenTCP(8080, WebSocketFactory(EchoFactory()))
   reactor.run()
 </syntaxhighlight>
 |Notes=Like standard HTTP, WebSocket by default uses port 80 in the clear and 443 over SSL.
 The WebSocket client establishes an HTTP connection and requests to switch the protocol using the HTTP Upgrade mechanism, and then follows a handshake protocol to ensure both client and server support WebSocket.
-Since WebSocket connections start off as HTTP, WebSocket can work through many existing proxies and firewalls, unlike some other protocols.
+Because WebSocket connections start off as HTTP, WebSocket can work through many existing proxies and firewalls, unlike some other protocols.

-Once the connection is established, messages are sent as "frames", either text or binary format, in both directions.
+Once the connection is established, messages are sent as "frames", in either text or binary format, in both directions.
 These are the data strings you send and receive in JavaScript.

 WebSocket URIs have the same basic format as HTTP URIs, but with a different URI scheme: ws://hostname:port/path, e.g. ws://example.com/echo or ws://example.net:8080.
-The path can be used to distinguish the purpose of the connection, however some servers ignore it.
+The path can be used to distinguish the purpose of the connection; however, some servers ignore it.
 Secure WebSocket (WebSocket over SSL/TLS) URIs begin with wss:// instead of ws://.
 }}
 {{See_Also_Section
 |External_links=* http://tools.ietf.org/html/rfc6455 - IETF WebSocket protocol